25 Known Limitations

 • pj/lay-rule-h rendered under (pj/coord :flip) becomes a vertical line; pj/lay-rule-v becomes a horizontal line.
 The mark name still reflects the unflipped semantics.
 Add a one-line note in the surrounding prose if the chart’s flipped state is non-obvious.

-• :position :dodge is ignored at render-time on nine marks including summary – on lay-bar and lay-summary the dodge request is dropped at construction; on lay-point and lay-line the dodge metadata reaches the plan but no geometric offset is applied.
+• :position :dodge is ignored at render-time on several marks.
+The request fails in one of two ways: on lay-bar and lay-summary the dodge request is dropped at construction; on lay-point and lay-line the dodge metadata reaches the plan but no geometric offset is applied.
 Workaround: pre-compute dodge offsets via tc/group-by.

 • Polar plots for bar-family marks don’t auto-emit category labels – rose charts currently render with zero text.